-- Appendix 1: Appeal Scheme Illustrative Masterplan - Appendix 2: Stanton Regeneration Site: New Stanton Park Illustrative Masterplan - Appendix 3: Stanton Regeneration Site: New Stanton Park Parameters Plan - Appendix 4: Stanton Regeneration Site: New Stanton Park Environmental Statement Extracts, Appendices 12.1 and 12.2
+- Appendix 1: Landscape and Visual Impact Assessment Methodology - Appendix 2: Appeal Proposals and Technical Assessments - Appendix 3: Appeal Scheme Illustrative Masterplan - Appendix 4: Stanton Regeneration Site: New Stanton Park Illustrative Masterplan - Appendix 5: Stanton Regeneration Site: New Stanton Park Parameters Plan - Appendix 6: Stanton Regeneration Site: New Stanton Park Environmental Statement Extracts, Appendices 12.1 and 12.2

-2 THE PROPOSED DEVELOPMENT
+3 THE PROPOSED DEVELOPMENT

-- In this section I provide an overview of the appeal proposals as shown on the Illustrative Masterplan, a copy of which is included at Appendix 1 of this Statement and on the extract at Figure 1 below.
-I also refer to the Design and Access Statement (DAS) when describing the design principles that have informed the outline illustrative proposals and parameters for the scheme.
-Both the DAS and masterplan were prepared by RDC Development Consultants. - The application was made in outline, with all matters except for access reserved.
-The principles as set-out in the DAS and shown on the Illustrative Masterplan are therefore indicative at this stage.
-There is scope for the scale, massing and design of development and the layout of open space, green infrastructure, SuDS and landscape planting to be further refined and developed at reserve matters stage.
-The Council have the ability to control how the proposals and detailed design would be delivered through reserved matters and planning conditions.
+- 3.1 The application was made in outline, with all matters except for access reserved.
+The principles as set-out in the Design and Access Statement (DAS) [Core Document C1] and shown on the Illustrative Masterplan [Core Document C17] are therefore indicative at this stage. - 3.2 There is scope for the scale, massing and design of development and the layout of open space, green infrastructure, SuDS and landscape planting to be further refined and developed at reserve matters stage.
+The Council have the ability to control how the proposals and detailed design would be delivered through reserved matters and planning conditions. - 3.3 At Appendix 2 (volume 2 of my evidence), I provide an overview of the appeal proposals as shown on the Illustrative Masterplan, a copy of which is included at Appendix 3 and on the extract at Figure 3.1 below.
+At Appendix 2 I also refer to the DAS when describing the design principles that have informed the outline illustrative proposals and parameters for the scheme.
+Both the DAS and masterplan were prepared by RDC Development Consultants.

-Figure 1: Illustrative Masterplan
+Figure 3-1: Illustrative Masterplan